The Better Sex

-The Better Sex is a television game show in the United States where men competed against women in a "battle of the sexes" format.
-The Mark Goodson-Bill Todman production ran on ABC from July 18, 1977 to January 13, 1978.
+The Better Sex is an American television game show.
+Two teams, one composed of men and one of women, competed to determine the outcomes of general-knowledge and survey questions.
+The Mark Goodson-Bill Todman production ran on ABC from July 18, 1977, to January 13, 1978.
 The show had two hosts, one male and one female; each acted as leader of a team of the appropriate sex.
 The male host was Bill Anderson and the female host was Sarah Purcell.
 Gene Wood was the announcer.

 Game play

 The show pitted two teams of six men and six women in a battle-of-the-sexes elimination game.
 One member of the team in control was asked a question, either general-knowledge or survey.
 The contestant was then handed a card which contained the correct answer and a bluff answer.
 The player's job was to choose which answer to use to try to fool the opposing team/sex.
 After the contestant made his/her choice, up to three members of the other team decided to either agree or disagree on the answer.
 Only two could agree or disagree and once they did, the correct answer was then revealed.
 If the two players made an incorrect judgment, they were knocked out of the game.
 If they made a correct judgment, they stayed in the game and the player offering the answer was knocked out along with a teammate of the opposing team's choice; additionally, that team took control of the next question.
 When a team was down to two players and could not agree whether an answer was correct or a bluff, the first player was given the option to change his/her judgment, or stay with his/her original choice.

 The first team to eliminate the other won the game, $1,000, and a chance to play for $5,000 in the bonus game.